Frequently Asked Questions

 Q. What are the dental benefits in the Uniform Dental Benefit for 2017?

 A. Delta Dental offers the Premier and PPO networks, which include 93% of the dentists in Wisconsin.
-Please visit www.deltadentalwi.com/state-of-wi for more information.
+Please visit www.deltadentalwi.com/state-of-wi to view the provider directory.